-Your results indicate that you have a high level of focus.
+Your results indicate that you have a pretty high level of focus.
 That's great!
-You like to complete one task before starting another and don't like leaving things unfinished.
-Having strong focus is generally very helpful to achieving success in school and beyond.
-However, there are circumstances when having a high level of focus can be stressful.
+You usually complete one task before starting another and don't like leaving things unfinished.
+Having focus is generally very helpful to achieving success in school and beyond.
+However, there are circumstances when having a very high level of focus can be stressful.
 Follow the recommendations below to maintain a good level of focus and avoid getting too stressed out.

 These recommendations are based on your results.
-Read them and select the ones you think would work best for you.

-You may feel like you need to take extensive notes or jump into activities right away.
+Read them and select the ones you think would work best for you During Instruction or Activities You may feel like you need to take extensive notes or jump into activities right away.
 It might be wise at times to pause, reflect and ask questions to ensure you have a deeper understanding of things.

-- If you have many tasks to deal with at once, assign a priority to each task.
-This can help you remain organized and feeling in control. - Make sure you clearly understand what's expected of you.
-When you feel there is more than you can handle at any one time, discuss it with your teachers and parents.

-If you feel stressed out about not being prepared for tests, try joining or creating a study group, or have a friend quiz you for practice.
+Working on Assignments or Independent Tasks If you have many tasks to deal with at once, assign a priority to each task.
+This can help you remain organized and feeling in control.
+Make sure you clearly understand what's expected of you.
+When you feel there is more than you can handle at an one time, discuss it with your teachers and parents.
+Preparing for Tests or Presentations If you feel stressed out about not being prepared for tests, try joining or creating a study group, or have a friend q iz you for practice.
 With your high level of focus, you probably prepare well.
 You will realize this if you can compare yourself to your peers.

-Low Self-Motivation

-High Self-Motivation